e271828e/Flight.jl/docs/notes/design/framework_spec.md

 advances discrete state with no clock advance), leaving them valid but off-trajectory; a session that wants to continue meaningfully re-runs `init!`.

-Rejected (row 86): vector-of-abstract entries (dynamic dispatch boxes returns; union splitting rescues only toy scale and cannot close an open method set); type-erased call tables (`FunctionWrapper`-style — the same specialization count as chunk-of-one with extra machinery, no cross-entry optimization, and a load-bearing seam on internal ABI, the [§8.1][s8-1] lesson);
-framework-maintained view hoisting (lifetime obligations the compiler already discharges, where mis-scoping means silent stale-state reads).

 ---